lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     ```

     * **NOTE**: now, executed JavaScript self-XSS payload is running in origin of web application on victim user's web browser
-        * since initially opened window (from attacker's page), containing sensitive information, is in same origin as executed self-XSS payload, it is now accessible by self-XSS payload
+        * since initially opened window (from attacker's page), already containing sensitive information in DOM, is in same origin as executed self-XSS payload, it is now accessible by self-XSS payload
             * according to Same Origin Policy (SOP), web browser does not differentiate between different user account contexts (victim user account's window vs. attacker user account's window - same to web browser)

 7. access and exfiltrate locally-stored sensitive data